-In May 2011, the FASB issued authoritative guidance regarding common fair value measurements and disclosure requirements in U.S. GAAP and IFRSs.
+In May 2011, the FASB issued authoritative guidance regarding common fair value measurements and disclosure requirements in U.S. Generally Accepted Accounting Principles and International Financial Reporting Standards.
 This newly issued accounting standard clarifies the application of certain existing fair value measurement guidance and expands the disclosures for fair value measurements that are estimated using significant unobservable inputs.
-This guidance is effective on a prospective basis for annual and interim reporting periods beginning on or after December 15, 2011.
-The Company does not expect that adoption of this standard will have a material impact on its financial position or results of operations.
+This guidance was effective on a prospective basis for annual and interim reporting periods beginning on or after December 15, 2011.
+The Company adopted these provisions as of January 1, 2012.
+The adoption did not have a material impact on the Company's financial position or results of operations.